vizor-games/jac/Readme.md

 #### Merging hashes

-Hashes inside profile are recurseively merged automaticly.
+Hashes inside profile are recurseively merged automatically.
 This rule works for profile extensions and value redefenitions too.

 Example: